-Invisalign What are they?
+Invisalign What is it?

 Braces basically, or Orthodontic Appliances to be precise, often called aligners – Invisalign is a trade name.